-A squint causes the brain to reduce the use of the squinted eye and increase the use of the healthier ones.
+A squint eye causes the brain to reduce the use of the weak eye and increase the use of the healthier one.
 If left untreated during the growing age, the lesser-used eye starts to deviate further from the healthy eye and may become lazy.
 Lazy eye or Amblyopia is when the brain ignores the signals coming from the weak eye causing vision problems, such as double vision, poor depth perception, or in this case, a squint.
 This misalignment may be permanent or may appear on occasion.

 Some squints may occur differently as you blink:

 Squint classifications based on the movement of the afflicted eye:

 Squints can also be classified by the degree of eye closure:

 Some eye care professionals may choose to classify a squint based on the physical condition of the eyes:

 A “Pseudo Squint” is when a wide gap between the eyes or a flat nasal bridge creates misalignment in the eyes which makes them look squinted.

 Most squint eyes cases are a result of an abnormality in the neuromuscular control of the eyes.
 This abnormality can be caused by various congenital, hereditary, and acquired conditions.
 Causes can vary in adults and kids as discussed below